mperessotti/acs2019/README.md

 ## Reading/Exercises

-* Week 6: Read Chapter 1 (Inference Systems) from Material 2.
+* Week 6: Read Chapter 1 (Inference Systems) from Material 2, Sections 1, 2 and 3 from Material 3.
+* Week 7: Read Section 4 (excluding 4.2.1) from Material 3 and do Exercise 4.3.